 DEREK CHARKE is a JUNO and three-time ECMA award-winning composer and flutist.
 Derek has a catalogue of over 90 (available) works and many high profile commissions and performances, including several by Canada’s major Symphony Orchestras, the Kronos Quartet, the St. Lawrence String Quartet, Duo Turgeon, Land’s End Ensemble, WIRED!, cellist Jeffrey Zeigler, as well as an impressive list of other performers and organizations.
 His music is eclectic, often defying categorization due to wide-ranging influences.
-Described as minimalist and post-minimal, modernist and post-modern, inventive, rich textured, full of colour, and imbued with drama and rhythmic vitality, his music often incorporates tonality and modality, electronics and soundscapes, explorations of contemporary instrumental techniques, and improvisation.
+Described as minimalist and post-minimal, modernist, inventive, rich textured, full of colour, and imbued with drama and rhythmic vitality, his music often incorporates tonality and modality, electronics and soundscapes, explorations of contemporary instrumental techniques, and improvisation.
 His music attempts to speak to a wide-ranging audience.
 Derek is a professor of composition at Acadia University in Wolfville, Nova Scotia, he is co-director of the Acadia New Music Society, and he continues to actively perform as a soloist and new music improviser on the flute.

 Sepia Fragments for the St. Lawrence String Quartet won the 2012 JUNO Award for Classical Composition of the Year.
 Reel Variations on a Jig (as performed by Mark Adam & himself) and Between the shore and the ships (as performed by Helen Pridmore & Wesley Ferreira) won East Coast Music Awards in the same category.
 His Kitchen Party CD, featuring himself and percussionist Mark Adam, won the 2015 ECMA Award for Classical Recording of the Year.
 In Sonorous Falling Tones, a CD featuring four of his seminal works, pairs himself as flute soloist with the WIRED!
 Ensemble, conducted by Mark Hopkins.